How to Protect Your Mental Health when Employers Ghost during the Job Search

 Think of your Mental Wellbeing Non-Negotiables™ as accountability survival tools, not luxuries.
 Just like an organization can’t run on burnout, neither can you.
 These practices are how you sustain the long game without ghosting, rejection, or stress hollowing you out.

-This is one of my core frameworks, and here’s the non-negotiable truth: if you don’t define non-negotiables for your mental health, protect them, and practice them consistently, you put yourself at risk for burnout.
 Take time to ask yourself what your non-negotiables might include.
 Remember, it’s a practice, so there might be trial and error involved as you discover your non-negotiables and keep them in place:

 Acknowledge: Understand the importance of these Mental Wellbeing Non-Negotiables™️ in your own life.